Shea Patterson: Kansas City Chiefs

 Patterson went undrafted in the 2020 NFL draft.
 On May 3, 2020, he signed with the Kansas City Chiefs where he joined former Michigan quarterback Chad Henne and former Ole Miss teammate Jordan Ta'amu as backups to Patrick Mahomes.
-Patterson was waived on July 10, 2020.
+Patterson was waived by Kansas City on July 10.

 BC Lions

 Patterson was selected by the Blues of The Spring League during its player selection draft on October 12, 2020.
 He signed with the BC Lions of the Canadian Football League (CFL) on June 16, 2021.
 He was assigned to the practice roster after training camp as the fourth-string quarterback.
-Patterson was released on September 10, 2021, without having played in a game.
+Patterson was released on September 10, without having played in a game.

 Montreal Alouettes (first stint)

 On September 21, 2021, Patterson signed with the CFL's Montreal Alouettes.
 Due to injuries to Vernon Adams and Matthew Shiltz, he dressed in 5 games as a short yardage quarterback and rushed for 18 yards on 11 carries.
 He was released during the off-season.